 6. ¿Cómo te trata la vida? – How are things going?

 ‘¿Cómo te trata la vida?’ is another informal question you can ask instead of ‘¿cómo estás?’.
 This expression is suitable for friends or family that we haven’t heard from in a long time.
-In addition to meaning ‘how are you’ in Spanish, this question conveys the idea that you want to catch up with that person.
+This question also conveys the idea that you want to catch up with that person.

 It can be translated as ‘how are things going?’ and ‘how is life treating you?’.